willstepp/dogs-of-santiago/dos.md

 "Sort of like always," Janette laughed.

-"Fuck off, bitch," Jamie winked, "so I came to this area, this wide open area, the square with the capital building, all this manicured landscaping and statues, marble.
+"Whatever, bitch," Jamie winked, "so I came to this area, this wide open area, the square with the capital building, all this manicured landscaping and statues, marble.
 And there were about a hundred college students, shouting and raising their hands.
 They had signs.
 There were carabineros on horseback, carabineros wearing riot gear, with the shields and everything.
 And it seemed like a single wrong look could set the whole thing off like a stick of dynamite."

 "It really is like that," Ben agreed.